deltadecay/facedetect/README.md

 Usage of facedetect:
 facedetect [flags] -in image.jpg

-This tool tries to detect faces in the image file specified with the -in flag.
+This tool tries to detect front faces in the image file specified with the -in flag.
 Supported image formats are: jpeg.

 Required flags: